apache/incubator-xtable/site/docs/Integrations/Catalogs/glue-catalog.md

 ---

 # Glue Data Catalog
-This document walks through the steps to create a Onetable synced Iceberg Table in Glue Data Catalog on AWS.
+This document walks through the steps to create a Onetable synced Iceberg table in Glue Data Catalog on AWS.
+You will also be able to run this example with Delta as target format.

-## Pre-requisites:
+## Pre-requisites
 1. Hudi table(s) already written to Amazon S3.
    If you don't have a Hudi table written in S3, you can follow the steps in [this](https://link-to-how-to.md) tutorial to set it up.
 2. Setup access to interact with AWS APIs from the command line.